 Q. What is considered in determining who wins merit scholarships?

 A. The admissions application in its entirety is considered.
-The student's academic record-including courses taken, grades earned, letters of recommendation and standardized test scores, as well as co-curricular involvement, the essay and an interview (if applicable) are reviewed.
-Competition varies each year depending in the applicant pool.
+The student's academic record-including courses taken, grades earned, letters of recommendation and standardized test scores (if submitted), as well as co-curricular involvement, the essay and an interview (if applicable) are reviewed.
+Competition varies each year depending on the applicant pool.
 For more information, contact the Admissions Office.

 Q. Once I receive a merit scholarship, is it guaranteed for four years?